 This Jerk Chicken Pasta is popular year-round, but especially fall through spring.
 It's the perfect quick and flavorful meal for those busy school nights!

-This was inspired by our Rattlesnake Pasta, Roasted Butternut Squash Pasta, and our Cajun Shrimp Pasta.
+This was inspired by our Rattlesnake Pasta, Chicken Carbonara, Roasted Butternut Squash Pasta, and our Cajun Shrimp Pasta.
 All are spicy, creamy flavorful pastas that can be made in less than 30 minutes.
 They are also all made with a roux.
 That may sound intimidating if you haven't made a roux before, but trust me, it's so easy!
 We'll walk you through the steps.
 A roux is important because it makes it creamy without whipping cream and without it being greasy.
 It also won't separate when reheated.
 Win!